 How does he or she manage their money?
 Is he or she in debt up to their eyeballs?
 Does he live beyond his means?
 Does she pretend to be someone she’s not by driving the expensive car or living in a house that’s way out of her league?

-Overconsumption and spending beyond one’s means is another symptom of a weak personality.
+Overconsumption and spending beyond one’s means are other symptoms of a weak personality.
 It’s an attempt to compensate for something missing in their character.

 Be wary of this type of person.